The Pleasure Buyers: Plot

 As described in a film magazine review, Gene Cassenas, a careless gambler, is engaged to Helen Ripley.
 In an effort to save Helen from Gene's fascination, Joan Wiswell arouses his antagonism.
 After an exciting night here he quarrels with several different persons, Gene is shot fatally while sitting at his Palm Beach home by someone hidden in the dark outside.
 Former police commissioner Tad Workman is called in to investigate.
 Six persons are under investigation: a valet, society beauty Joan, her brother Tommy, former business associate Terry, fiancée Helen, and the latter's father.
 Suspicion regarding the murder falls on Joan because of the argument.
 After investigation, it is shown that the valet rigged a wall clock to fire a gun at a certain time.
 With Joan cleared, she and Tad are free to marry.

 Preservation status

-A print of The Pleasure Buyers is held at Museum of Modern Art.
+A print of The Pleasure Buyers is held at the Museum of Modern Art in New York City.